 Mike created THE OUTLAUGH COMEDY FESTIVAL- America's First and Continuing Queer Comedy Festival (live events, The Movie: OUTLAUGH! , and the television series).
 He is ep/creator of Outlaugh!
 The Movie which premiered in LA's Outfest Film Festival in 2006 and has screened at film festivals across the country, and internationally.
 Purchase Outlaugh!
 The Movie on iTunes and Amazon.
 Mike is also ep/creator of "The Outlaugh Festival on Wisecrack" 8 episode TV series on MTV's LOGO Network.
 Purchase on iTunes and Amazon.

 He wrote and directed the web series "Fighting Frankie" and wrote the comedy blog thriller, "Screaming in the Car."
-His nonfiction book, "Out On The Edge: America's Rebel Comics," from Alyson Books is in bookstores, and his comedy suspense novel "Viral - The Story of the Milkshake Girl" is available through Amazon and on Kindles everywhere.
-He currently hosts "Comedy Smash" at the Vidiots Annex in Santa Monica.
+His nonfiction book, "Out On The Edge: America's Rebel Comics," from Alyson Books is in bookstores and available through Amazon, and his comedy suspense novel "Viral - The Story of the Milkshake Girl" is available through Amazon as well.
+He recently hosted "Comedy Smash" at the Vidiots Annex in Santa Monica.